 The history and architecture of the area is a great reason to visit Oak Park.
 Home to the world’s largest collection of Frank Lloyd Wright architecture, a trip to Oak Park would be incomplete without exploring its Prairie style jewels.
 Discover the beginning of greatness at the Frank Lloyd Wright Home & Studio, explore the grandeur of his recently restored Unity Temple, and take a self-guided walking tour through the Wright Historic District home to 25 Wright-designed landmarks.
 Pay a visit to the Ernest Hemingway Birthplace, just a few blocks from the heart of Oak Park.
 This landmark residence, a beautifully preserved Victorian home where the award-winning writer spent the first six years of his life, showcases a mix of antique furniture and old photographs sure to thrill any literature fan.
-Considered one of the top historical sites in Oak Park, the Oak Park Conservatory is home to over 20,000 vibrant plants in its fern, tropical, and desert greenhouses.
-Guests can explore its rotating collection of orchids, begonias, exotic flowers, palms, cacti, succulents, and more – all for free.
+Considered one of the top historical sites in Oak Park, the Oak Park Conservatory is home to over 20,000 vibrant plants in its Mediterranean, Tropical, and Desert greenhouses.
+Guests can explore its collection of citrus, herbs, subtropical and exotic flowers, palms, cacti, succulents, and more – all for free, donations appreciated.
 Designed by George W. Maher and considered one of the earliest examples of Prairie style architecture in the country, the Pleasant Home is an opulent 30-room mansion that beautifully showcases 19th century craftsmanship.
 Ornate custom woodwork, vibrant art glass windows, and intricate tiling awaits at every corner.

 The dining and entertainment options are numerous in Oak Park.
 As stylish and warm as the European jazz clubs it aims to emulate, the Little Gem Café serves up New American spins on French bistro classics.
 Its elegant setting, weekly live jazz, and rotating lineup of inventive cocktails are reliably crowd-pleasing.
 Lou Malnati’s is situated in the heart of downtown Oak Park and is the area’s premier spot for a taste of Chicago’s original legendary deep dish pizza.
 An energetic dining room, hip décor, and unparalleled quality are on tap at this uniquely Midwestern eatery.
 Transport yourself to the Mediterranean coast with Rustico’s unique take on a variety of Spanish and Italian favorites.
 A wide range wood-fired pizzas, authentic tapas, and seafood pastas highlight unique culinary flourishes are served up at this rustic yet cozy hotspot in the heart of Oak Park.